Vespidian/Vespidian.github.io/tuff_history/Tuff Blog.md

 ---
 ### Tuff - The first attempt

-Insert why switch to open GL
+Insert why switch to openGL

-Originally, the only reason i wanted to switch to opengl was so I could rotate sprites, but I was too tempted by the ability to go 3D.
+Originally, the only reason i wanted to switch to opengl was so I could rotate sprites, but I was too tempted by the ability to go fully 3D (I also naively though it would be easy if I'd already come this far).

 ![](Images/opengl_renderer.gif)
 ![](Images/slider.gif)